COMMITTED TO THE POWER OF FILM

 In 2019, the Durango Film Institute brought the Four Corners Film Office into the organization as a program.
 We are committed to promoting film production in the Four Corners and in serving as a liaison between the production crew and the community, thereby creating positive socio-economic impact.

 We’re thrilled to be the annual presenter and partner with the global Manhattan Short Film Festival.
 We screen these shorts each Fall in Durango, Bayfield, and Cortez.
-In 2019, the Festival received 1,250 entries from 70 countries, with 10 finalists selected.
-These films screened in 400 venues worldwide over a 10-day period.
-This special screening qualifies each of the selected short films for consideration for the 2020 Academy Award Nominations.
+In 2020, due to the pandemic, we were only able to share the films in person in Durango and plan to be back, in person, in the fall of 2023.
+As an Oscar-qualifying film festival, each of the selected short films are in consideration for Academy Award Nominations.